 - Keeping informed about recent outbreaks and advice.

-- Use of antiviral prescription medication to prevent and treat virus onset.
+- Use of antiviral prescription medication such as Tamiflu to prevent and treat virus onset.

-- Stopping smoking: If you smoke, stopping can significantly enhance immune function back toward a healthy optimum.
-Smoking impedes the healthy function of B cells and T cells, additionally, it is also linked with both the onset and worsening symptoms of a multitude of diseases (e.g. Crohn's Disease).
+If you smoke, stopping can significantly enhance immune function back toward a healthy optimum.
+Smoking impedes the healthy function of B cells and T cells, and is also linked with both the onset and worsening symptoms of a multitude of diseases (e.g. Crohn's Disease).

 - 1. Muñoz Carrillo, et. al. 2017.
 Physiology and pathology of innate immune response against pathogens.

 - 2. Delves, P.J. and Roitt, I.M., 2000.
 The immune system.
 New England journal of medicine, 343(1), pp.37-49.

 - 3. Alberts, et al. 2002.
 Cell biology of infection.
 In Molecular Biology of the Cell.
 4th edition.
 Garland Science.

 - 4. Panawala, Lakna.
 (2017).
 Difference Between T Cells and B Cells.